Additive Manufacturing – a definition

 The clue to the basics of additive manufacturing; rather than producing an end result by taking material away, it adds to it instead.

 Traditional manufacturing methods involve a material being carved or shaped into the desired product by parts of it being removed in a variety of ways.
-Additive manufacturing is the pole opposite; structures are made by the addition of thousands of minuscule layers which combine to create the product.
+Additive manufacture involves the pole opposite; structures are made by the addition of thousands of minuscule layers which combine to create the product.
 The process involves the use of a computer and special CAD software which can relay messages to the printer so it “prints” in the desired shape.

 Suitable for use with a range of different materials, the cartridge is loaded with the relevant substance and this is “printed” into the shape, one wafer-thin layer at a time.
 These layers are repeatedly printed on top of each other, being fused together during the process until the shape is complete.